speechly/speechly/demos/README.md

 ## Installation

-To install and run each demo look inside the respective repo subdirectories.
+To install and run each demo look inside the respective repo subdirectory.